Icybee/module-nodes/README.md

 ## Requirement

 The package requires PHP 5.3 or later.
-The package also requires an installation of [Icybee](http://icybee.org).